Skip to content

 • Prompts — structured instructions for each stage with explicit output format requirements

-The framework is available as two PyPI packages: seclab-taskflow-agent (core engine) and seclab-taskflows (community taskflow suite).
+The framework ships as two PyPI packages: seclab-taskflow-agent (the core engine) and seclab-taskflows (the community taskflow suite).

-Once findings exist, the downstream triage surface tends to evolve from human-gated to programmatic.
-Sourcegraph describes a human-gated incident-response pipeline — detection queries plus drafted response scaffolding, advanced by a single Slack reaction — and a later evolution from that Slack triage bot to expression-based auto-close SIEM rules, tightening the human gate as confidence in the rules grows.
+Once findings exist, the downstream triage surface tends to move from human-gated to programmatic.
+Sourcegraph describes a human-gated incident-response pipeline — detection queries plus drafted response scaffolding, advanced by a single Slack reaction — and a later move from that Slack triage bot to expression-based auto-close SIEM rules, tightening the human gate as confidence in the rules grows.

 Example